 Disclaimer: This post contains affiliate links.
 That means, if you click on certain links within this post and make a purchase, I receive a small commission at no extra cost to you.
 Thanks for continuing to support Rhiannon Travels, and keeping it a free travel guide and resource for everyone to use!

 Average winter temperatures for Australia’s major cities

 Winter in Australia falls during the middle of the year – from June until August.
 If you’re arriving in Australia a few weeks before or after winter, you’ll notice that the weather changes and becomes colder quite early, and stays that way for a while.

 Here are the average winter temperatures for all major cities and towns across Australia:

 Average Low Temperature: 6°C (42°F)

-Note: Melbourne is known for its unpredictable weather, so no matter which time of year you visit, always be prepared.
-There are times where you’ll experience all four seasons in the one day; and winter days and nights will be cold, so pack extra layers.
+Melbourne is known for its unpredictable weather, so no matter which time of year you visit, always be prepared.
+There are times when you’ll experience all four seasons in the one day – and winter days and nights will be cold, so pack extra layers.
 Snow also falls in the north east of Victoria.
 So if that’s something you’re interested in, get in early before everything is booked out!

 Adelaide, South Australia